book/dumbbackup/README.md

   polished the visualization into a report, that became the output of `dumbbackup cleanup --report`.
 And documented it in detail.

+  Added support for showing help via `dumbbackup help` or the `--help` option in each subcommmand.

 # See also

 `dumbbackup` is not the greatest backup system ever, but it works